tyjacobs/NewsFlow/README.md

 # NewsFlow
-Basic RSS Reader written by Ty Jacobs in Swift using XCode 6.4 (meaning, Swift 1.2 as opposed to Swift 2)
+Basic RSS Reader written by Ty Jacobs in Swift 1.2 using XCode 6.4

 This app was developed to meet the requirements for a "Code Test" by A&F in July 2015.
 I also used it to develop my skills in Swift after taking a class at CocoaConf 2015.